eiie/.dotfiles/README.md

 :helptags ALL
 ```

+### Dependecies ###

+Some programs need to be installed to enjoy all the features:

+- terraform-ls: lsp server for terraform file

 ## Bash ##

 The installation script make a symbolic link with absolute path in the home folder for the following files.